paulz92/Bamazon/README.md

 	module.exports = pwd;

+####Option 2
-	- Option 2: Remove the requirement for the pw.js file and add your password directly to the bamazonCustomer, bamazonManager, and bamazonSupervisor files.
+- Remove the requirement for the pw.js file and add your password directly to the bamazonCustomer, bamazonManager, and bamazonSupervisor files.

 	// npm requirements
 	var inquirer = require("inquirer");